atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 1) Exception when closing GUI under certain(unknown) circumstances

 2) "There is a problem.
 Try again" keeps poping up when connecting 2+ clients, but the connection is in fact successful

+3) index out of bound for seeevent (getTitle).
+The item can not be located.

 Step 3:

 1) Only friends can communicate, invite, etc

 For more details, please check the pdf.